 In 2018, a public health professor pointed out the ties between dental health and overall health in a New York Times op-ed and argued for the expansion of Medicaid to cover dental benefits for adults.
 In 2019, the Washington Post profiled a pop-up dental clinic, run by a non-profit, that provided free services to people in need; prospective patients showed up as early as 3 a.m. hoping to receive care.
 Within a three-hour span, volunteers tended to more than 200 people, per the report.

 While teledentistry aims to increase access to dental care, it’s still part of the for-profit healthcare system, which makes it more of a stopgap solution than a permanent fix.
-And according to Buzzfeed News, complaints have been lodged (and investigations launched) against teledentistry company SmileDirectClub by multiple state dental boards for unsafe, “illegal” practices—which calls into question just how safe professionally guided at-home dentistry might be.
+And according to Buzzfeed News, multiple state dental boards have lodged complaints (and launched investigations) against teledentistry company SmileDirectClub for unsafe, “illegal” practices—which calls into question just how safe professionally guided at-home dentistry might be.
+(As of 2020, the state dental authorities of New Jersey and Florida resolved their investigations in favor of SmileDirectClub.)

 Gabriel Lopes, 24, is a Belgian YouTuber who also made a pair of videos about his gap-closing experience.
 The first, posted in August 2017, has been viewed nearly 180,000 times and the second, a follow-up titled “DIY: CLOSE GAP TEETH AT HOME || My Update” more than 440,000 times.